Skip to main content

 Course overview

 Graduates of MA Global Collaborative Design Practice emerge with dual degrees.
 UAL offers a Master of Arts and KIT offers a Master of Engineering.
-The course will give you a unique skillset to underpin your future research and/or practice.
+The course will give you a unique systems-oriented skillset to underpin your future research and/or practice.

 What to expect